It’s been another busy day at SV Delos.

 “You girls want to get something to eat?”
 Brian shouts to us below deck.

-We stop what we’re doing instantly, scrambling for our backpacks and to throw something more appropriate than just a sports bra and shorts.
+We stop what we’re doing instantly, scrambling for our backpacks and to throw something more appropriate than just sports inners and shorts.
+I mean there is no harm in wearing sports bras inside the house (they are super comfy to be honest!) but the occasion demanded something better.

 “Come on, England!”
 I can hear Brian shouting.